The author of this tutorial is Nur Roy. He writes:

 "If you take a photo under dim light, there is a good chance you will have noise on your image.
 Sometimes our digital images look dirty, not good for printing because of noise problems.
 No one likes to print fuzzy images.

-However you can still save these images by using noise removal software.
+However, you can still save these images by using noise removal software.
+In this example, I used AKVIS Noise Buster AI."

 There are two types of noise on images.
 Luminance noise, which appears as various grainy pixels, and chroma (color) noise.
 Color noise can be seen as random red and blue pixels on the image.

-AKVIS Noise Buster reduces both luminance and color noise on digital images.
+AKVIS Noise Buster AI reduces both luminance and color noise on digital images.

-I chose the AKVIS Noise Buster plug-in from the Filter menu.
-When you click on the plug-in, it opens the image within its own window.
+I chose the AKVIS Noise Buster AI plug-in from the Effects menu.

 Next press to apply the changes.

-Here you can you can see how the photo looks after processing.
+Here you can see how the photo looks after processing.